+Yes.
 Chubb’s primary underwriting operation in the UK and Europe is Chubb European Group SE (“CEG SE”).
-On 1 January 2019 CEG SE successfully redomiciled from the UK to France and now operates under the supervision of the French Prudential Supervision and Resolution Authority (“ACPR”) The UK branch of the Company continues to be subject to limited regulation by the Financial Conduct Authority (“FCA”).
+On 1 January 2019 CEG SE successfully redomiciled from the UK to France and now operates under the supervision of the French Prudential Supervision and Resolution Authority (“ACPR”) CEG SE continues to operate in the UK through a branch and to take advantage of the UK’s Temporary Permissions Regime.
 CEG SE has branch offices across Europe and holds cross border permissions throughout the EEA.

 Our preferred location of France was clear and straightforward.
 Chubb has a long-established, vital presence in the French market, with several hundred employees serving businesses of all sizes, as well as a vibrant consumer market in which we offer a wide range of products.
 Paris is also the principal office for our Continental European operation, allowing us to capitalise on the management and staff already present in the city as we build our EU headquarters.
 Choosing France reflected our existing strong commitment both to the French market and the larger European market.
 In considering France as the future home of our legal entity, we worked closely with the ACPR.

-CEG SE continues to have a substantial presence in London which remains its Regional European headquarters.
+CEG SE continues to have a substantial presence in London which remains its Regional EMEA headquarters.

 CEG SE is headquartered in France with its registered office at La Tour Carpe Diem, 31 Place des Corolles, Esplanade Nord, 92400 Courbevoie.
 It is entered into the Nanterre companies register under number 450 327 374.
 Since 1 January 2019, CEG SE has been authorised and supervised by the ACPR.

-Chubb will continue to have a branch in the UK, which will be registered with Companies House and operate in the UK under the Temporary Permission Regime.
+Chubb continues to have a branch in the UK, which is registered with Companies House and operates in the UK under the Temporary Permission Regime.
 Further information is set out in our new disclosure which reads as follows:

 CEG SE’s UK company registration fell away when it redomiciled to France.
 You can now find CEG SE on the Nanterre companies register under number 450 327 374.
-As a Societas Europaea or European company, CEG SE is considered to be domiciled throughout the EEA and in the UK, until the end of the transition period.
-As such, there is no current requirement for CEG SE to separately register its UK branch with Companies House.
-When the transition period ends, CEG SE will register its UK branch with Companies House.
-In the meantime, CEG SE’s UK branch is recognised by both the Prudential Regulation Authority (“PRA”) and FCA and can be found on the Financial Services Register under reference number 820988.
+Following the end of the Transition Period, CEG SE’s UK branch is registered with Companies House under number BR023093.
+CEG SE’s UK branch is recognised by both the Prudential Regulation Authority (“PRA”) and FCA and can be found on the Financial Services Register under reference number 820988.

-At the end of December 2020, CEG SE will benefit from the UK Government’s Temporary Permissions Regime.
-This allows CEG SE to operate in the UK and continue to write business in the same way as it does now.
-The Temporary Permissions Regime will be in place for up to three years from the end of the Transition Period.
+From the end of December 2020, CEG SE has benefited from the UK Government’s Temporary Permissions Regime.
+This allows CEG SE to operate in the UK and continue to write business in the same way as it always has.
+The Temporary Permissions Regime will be in place for up to three years from the end of the Transition Period (31 December 2020).
 During that time CEG SE will establish an international branch in the UK.
 The UK branch will be authorised by the Prudential Regulation Authority while also remaining part of the same legal entity CEG SE.
 This will enable CEG SE to continue to operate in the UK beyond the expiry of the Temporary Permissions Regime.

 Our Lloyd’s managing agency, Chubb Underwriting Agencies Ltd (CUAL), continues to be able to underwrite business in the EEA and elsewhere, through its arrangement with Lloyd’s Insurance Company SA (Lloyd’s Brussels) and its Lloyd’s Syndicate 2488, respectively.